 We're delighted to launch a statement of role, knowledge and skills for the 41,000 registered nurses working in adult social care, which is the first time this has been done.
 It's called Registered nurses: Recognising the responsibilities and contribution of registered nurses within social care.
 It provides a description of the complex role nurses undertake and demonstrates the way that they not only use all of their nursing knowledge, but also contribute to important national health and social care agendas.

 We’re really excited about it and we hope you are too.
 Find out more and read the statement.

-Our professional leadership programme specifically tailored to meet the needs of senior registered nurses working in adult social care is due to start in October 2019.
+Our professional leadership programme specifically tailored to meet the needs of senior registered nurses working in adult social care is due to start on 21 January 2020.

 The programme enables participants to develop their leadership approach in situations such as: